EXCLUSIVE-Actavis plans new merger approach for Allergan -sources

 Allergan had held on and off discussions with Salix Pharmaceuticals Ltd about buying the drugmaker for more than $10 billion in cash, people familiar with the matter said previously.
 A cash takeover would not have required a shareholder vote and could have put Allergan out of Valeant's reach.

 Those discussions stalled in part because Allergan considered Salix's valuation as high, and while the company continues to look at other deal opportunities, the likelihood of it striking a big acquisition before the Dec.
 18 shareholder meeting is low, the sources said.
-(Reporting by Soyoung Kim and Nadia Damouni; additional reporting by Caroline Humer; Editing by Richard Chang, Lisa Shumaker and Stephen Coates)
+(Reporting by Soyoung Kim and Nadia Damouni; additional reporting by Caroline Humer; Editing by Richard Chang and Lisa Shumaker)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan